 Board of Review

-The Board of Review (BOR) consists of three members, and one alternate member, appointed by the Southfield City Council.
+The Board of Review (BOR) consists of three members and one alternate member, appointed by the Southfield City Council.
 The Board of Review members all serve two-year alternating terms.
-Members are registered voters of the city, are at least 18 years old, a U.S. citizen, must have lived in the city for at least 30 days, and cannot be an Assessor's relative.
-There are no statutory requirements regarding skills, training, or experience members must meet.
-Board members should be citizens interested in the public good, to the goal of fair, just, and equitable property tax administration.
+Members must be registered voters of the city, be at least 18 years old, be U.S. citizens, have lived in the city for at least 30 days, and not be an Assessor's relative.
+Board members should be citizens interested in the public good, with the goal of fair, just, and equitable property tax administration.
+Statutory guidelines require appointed board members complete continuing education every two years.

 In addition, at the March Board of Review, you may: